 Once you have subscribed for our very affordable shared web hosting packages, the very next step you need to make is to change the nameservers of your domain name.
 Only after you make the changes in your DNS value, the domain will get pointed to our server and start serving your website.

 What Is a Nameserver?

-I will explain what is a Nameserver in very simple English; I will try not to use any technical term here.
+I will explain what is a Nameserver in easy words; I will try not to use any technical terms here.

 A Nameserver is a bridge between the domain registrar’s network and the web hosting service provider’s network.
 Imagine, you have registered the domain name example.com from GoDaddy, and you choose to host the website on Host My Website Online’s cloud servers.